jdecaron/c19coalition/_posts/2020-09-03-c19-coalition-volunteer-highlight-christina-timms.md

 reading_time: 4-5 minutes
 author: Alizay Rizvi
 footer: >-
-  If you are interested in joining Sandy and volunteering with the C19 Coalition, reach out to us at info@c19coalition.org.
+  If you are interested in joining Christina and volunteering with the C19 Coalition, reach out to us at info@c19coalition.org.